wanGiB/DatingAppTemplate/README.md

-# WeMeetExcersise - A basic app designed in fullfilment of a recruitment process.
+# WeMeetExcersise
+A template app to meet with new people,family and friends.